-- Varying levels of adoption are seen across the region1, with Canada and Brazil leading, as public health systems have been actively addressing barriers to adoption. - The United States (US) continues to face significant challenges, largely due to newly formed reimbursement policies and a health system whose complexities continue to favor the originators. - Across Latin America, a growing number of biosimilars continue to be introduced.
+- Varying levels of adoption are seen across the region1, with Canada and Brazil leading, as public health systems have been actively addressing barriers to adoption. - The United States (US) continues to face significant challenges, largely due to reimbursement policies and a healthcare delivery model with misaligned incentives. - Across Latin America, a growing number of biosimilars continue to be introduced.
 However, policy-level and health infrastructure hurdles continue to limit the potential of biosimilars.